MSc in Finance - Learning Outcomes

 • develop as an independent and reflective learner

-• use Excel to solve problems related to investing and financial analysis, to conduct data visualisation, statistical tests, and basic regression analysis
+• use Excel to solve problems related to investing and financial analysis, conduct data visualisation, perform statistical tests, and carry out basic regression analysis

 Key skills